First look at Lee Mack and Richard Ayoade in new series of Travel Man

 There is no air date for the new slate of Travel Man episodes just yet, but you can watch all 26 instalments from series 1-5 on All4, including Ayoade’s recent, faux Christmas trip to Hong Kong with former Mad Men star Jon Hamm.

-Travel Man: 48 hours in Brussels is set to air later this year
+Travel Man: 48 hours in Brussels is set to air Monday 2nd April at 8.30pm on Channel 4